[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 Creating Security Policies and Data Access Policies

-Before creating the collection, create the encryption policy (AWS Owned Key), network policy (public access), and data access policy.
+Before creating the collection, create an encryption policy (AWS Owned Key), a network policy (public access), and a data access policy.

 % aws opensearchserverless create-security-policy --name enc-agentic-search-blog --type encryption --policy file://enc.json